natiginfo/algo-and-data/src/content/tmc.md

 ![Terminal menu](https://github.com/centria/algo-and-data/raw/master/src/images/new-terminal.png)

 A selection of options will pop up.
 The selections contain all the open exercises.
-In the example, I am doing part 6, so I have those open.
+In the example, I am doing part 6 of another course, so I have those open.

 ![Folder selection](https://github.com/centria/algo-and-data/raw/master/src/images/select-folder.png)